Take a Tour

 The WQAL performs water quality monitoring and treatment research to ensure that Columbus drinking water meets or is better than all federally mandated Safe Drinking Water Act (SDWA) standards.
 The WQAL also provides water quality information to the water treatment plants and addresses customer complaints and inquiries regarding water quality.

-To maintain compliance with current SDWA regulations, WQAL activities in 2018 were again directed at the National Primary Drinking Regulations, the Interim Enhanced Surface Water Treatment Rule, the Lead and Copper Rule, the Unregulated Contaminant Monitoring Rule (UCMR), Stage 2 of the Disinfectant/Disinfection Byproducts Rule (D/DBP), and the Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR).
-Additionally, the lab has been closely involved in planning the improvement of watershed and water distribution system surveillance and detection measures for security concerns in the wake of 9/11 and the associated heightened security protocols.
+To maintain compliance with current SDWA regulations, WQAL activities in 2021 were again directed at the National Primary Drinking Regulations, the Interim Enhanced Surface Water Treatment Rule, the Lead and Copper Rule, the Unregulated Contaminant Monitoring Rule (UCMR), Stage 2 of the Disinfectant/Disinfection Byproducts Rule (D/DBP), and the Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR).
+Additionally, the lab has been closely involved in planning the improvement of watershed and water distribution system surveillance and detection measures for security concerns and to maintain heightened security protocols.

 As with the WQAL staff, the State of Ohio licenses and certifies the water plant operators who are charged with running and maintaining each of the three water treatment plants.
 These operators also perform the critical task of treatment and process monitoring to insure that the water leaving the plant is of the highest quality.
 In order to stay current in the ever-changing technical field of water purification, these operators spend many hours of continuing education in the classroom every year.